International

 Internships within Europe with Erasmus+

 Under the Erasmus+ program, internships at an institution or company within Europe are also supported in addition to study stays.
-Students can complete either compulsory or voluntary internships, lasting between two and twelve months.
+Students can complete either compulsory or voluntary internships, lasting between two and four months.
 The minimum duration is 60 calendar days.
 Likewise, internships undertaken within one year after the conclusion of a study cycle (Bachelor, Master or PhD) are eligible for support, provided the application is submitted before the end of the respective study cycle.

 The program provides the following services to students:

-• Countries Group 1 (€750 monthly): Denmark, Finland, France, Great Britain, Ireland, Iceland, Liechtenstein, Luxembourg, Norway, Austria, Sweden.
+• Country Group 1 (EUR 750 per month): Belgium, Denmark, Germany, Finland, France, Ireland, Iceland, Italy, Liechtenstein, Luxembourg, Netherlands, Norway, Austria, Sweden

-• Countries Group 3 (€640 monthly): Bulgaria, Estonia, Croatia, Letonia, Lithuania, Macedonia, Poland, Rumania, Serbia, Slovakia, Slovenia, Czech Republic, Turkey, Hungary.
+• Country Group 3 (EUR 690 per month): Bulgaria, Croatia, Lithuania, North Macedonia, Poland, Romania, Serbia, Turkey, Hungary

 Insurance